Astoria, Oregon: 20th and 21st centuries

 Today, tourism, Astoria's growing art scene, and light manufacturing are the main economic activities of the city.
 Logging and fishing persist, but at a fraction of their former levels.
 Since 1982 it has been a port of call for cruise ships, after the city and port authority spent $10 million in pier improvements to accommodate these larger ships.

 To avoid Mexican ports of call during the swine flu outbreak of 2009, many cruises were rerouted to include Astoria.
 The floating residential community MS The World visited Astoria in June 2009.

 The town's seasonal sport fishing tourism has been active for several decades.
 Visitors attracted by heritage tourism and the historic elements of the city have supplanted fishing in the economy.
 Since the early 21st century, the microbrewery/brewpub scene and a weekly street market have helped popularize the area as a destination.

 In addition to the replicated Fort Clatsop, another point of interest is the Astoria Column, a tower 125 ft high, built atop Coxcomb Hill above the town.
 Its inner circular staircase allows visitors to climb to see a panoramic view of the town, the surrounding lands, and the Columbia flowing into the Pacific.
 The tower was built in 1926.
 Financing was provided by the Great Northern Railway, seeking to encourage tourists, and Vincent Astor, a great-grandson of John Jacob Astor, in commemoration of the city's role in the family's business history and the region's early history.

 Since 1998, artistically inclined fishermen and women from Alaska and the Pacific Northwest have traveled to Astoria for the Fisher Poets Gathering, where poets and singers tell their tales to honor the fishing industry and lifestyle.

 Another popular annual event is the Dark Arts Festival, which features music, art, dance, and demonstrations of craft such as blacksmithing and glassblowing, in combination with offerings of a large array of dark craft brews.
 Dark Arts Festival began as a small gathering at a community arts space.
 Now Fort George Brewery hosts the event, which draws hundreds of visitors and tour buses from Seattle.

 Astoria is the western terminus of the TransAmerica Bicycle Trail, a 4250 mi coast-to-coast bicycle touring route created in 1976 by the Adventure Cycling Association.

-Three United States Coast Guard cutters: the Steadfast, Alert, and Elm, are homeported in Astoria.
+At least two United States Coast Guard cutters: the David Duren and Elm, are homeported in Astoria.